 Oh, man! i am SO psyched about this record!
 So close to being done – just a couple more parts to lay down and then its onto mixing!
 I cannot believe how well it’s turning out.
 I had these ideas and got some folks in to play their stuff and man, I DIG IT.
 Extremely rocking and quite grooving.
 And stomping.
 Here are a couple of rough tracks – not even mixed yet – but I already love them.

-I am so excited about my new album.
-I am determined to reveal who I am through this record, as much for my benefit as for anyone else’s.
-I’m not going to edit myself to please others – I’m going to let my instincts rule this record.
+I was determined to reveal who I am through this record, as much for my benefit as for anyone else’s.
+I’ve been focusing hard to not edit myself to please others – I’m going to let my instincts rule this record.
 Chord progressions, treatments, production values – MINE! :-) You see, this is a journey to discover who I am as 2017 ripens.

 Some of the songs are southern soul, some straight up rock, some are bluegrass.
 This might result in a kind of uneven record – I can’t help it – that’s whats been written through me and I shan’t edit my selections based on genre.
 I made the decision to put a solid investment in my drummer, Dwayne Nitz.
 If you have good drums, then you really have something to build on.
 If you cheap out on your drummer, you might have recurring problems trying to deal with weak spots on the track.